jongrant/vscode-csharpfixformat/README.md

 2. Run "npm install" from project folder.
 3. Run "npm run package" from project folder.
 4. Install brand new packed *.vsix bundle through vscode plugins menu option "Install from VSIX".

+## Сoexistence with the `omnisharp-vscode` extension
+On each run this extension checks that `omnisharp-vscode` extension (if installed) will use `"csharp.format.enable": false` option for disabling builtin format feature.
+This extension *will not work correctly* with activated `omnisharp-vscode` format feature - it's why user should fix option manually or automatically with autofix suggestion.

+After removing the extension, *user should manually restores* this option to `"onisharp-vscode": true` for enabling format feature and restart editor then.